 Powered by a comprehensive curriculum, chapter members from the FHSI Consortium engage in consistent identification, prevention and intervention strategies to tackle the most pressing, and dangerous, social issues on college campuses today: alcohol and other drug abuse, sexual misconduct/assault, and hazing.
 The curriculum’s key learning objectives are delivered by trained facilitators and supplemented by advisors, alumni and staff members of the Consortium following completion of one or more of the training modules.
 The FHSI training modules are also designed to help empower members to be change agents in their communities.
 Fraternity and sorority members often serve in leadership positions for other organizations on campus, making them the ideal catalysts for holistic change.

 To visit the full JRFCO FHSI Website, click here.

 In an effort to ensure the safety and well-being of our chapters and colonies Triangle has joined the Fraternal Health & Safety Initiative Consortium and is in the process of delivering three modules to chapter members: Preventing Sexual Misconduct on College Campuses, Choices about Alcohol and Other Drugs, and Hazing Intervention & Prevention.

-This fall and spring Triangle will be offering seven Train-the-Trainer opportunities for chapter advisors and interested alumni.
-Training’s will be offered at the Catalyst Regional Meetings and will feature one to two modules.
+At the 2018 Leadership & Training Weekend, held in Indianapolis, Triangle will be hosting a mandatory Train-the-Trainer program for all chapter advisors.
 Participants will be trained on the research, curriculum, and how to facilitate the programs to Triangle chapters and colonies.